bitfielddev/zyxt/syntax.md

 infix proc|arg1: #A, arg2: #A| {...} // makes function infixable, must be ≥2 args
 fn {...} // function without side effects infix fn|arg1: #A, arg2: #A| {...} // closure infix
-a :| ... // shorthand for proc for only one argument

 Calling a function:
 f(); // call function